TeleMessage/telemessage-php/README.md

     $m->addFilemessage($fm);

 _Note:_
-1. Some file types won’t be supported by your destination, e.g. if you are sending tiff file to SMS, the attachment won’t be added, however the same file will be delivered to a fax recipient.
+1. Some file types wonâ€™t be supported by your destination, e.g. if you are sending tiff file to SMS, the attachment wonâ€™t be added, however the same file will be delivered to a fax recipient.
 2. You must encode your attachment file into Base64.
 Find more [here](https://www.google.com/?#q=base64+encode+online).

 ## Query Status